 Psychiatric Evaluation

-What happens during a psychiatric evaluation?
+What should you expect during a psychiatric evaluation?

 Here are some signs that a psychiatric evaluation can help you or your loved one: